 Westbound traffic will continue to be diverted along Berner Street and Merewether Street.

-Dent Street is fully closed at the intersection with Llewellyn Street for approximately four weeks from 21 October.
+During this phase of work Dent Street is fully closed at the intersection with Llewellyn Street.
 During this time access to Dent Street is via the southern end (Berner Street).

 Temporary parking has also been established on nearby Merewether Street during construction.
 Please follow the on-site signage and directions of our team.